 - Find out what worshiping God means to them.

 Pray for God to help you see them through His eyes.
 Be sure each member has some Sundays off to avoid burnout.
-They can then take time to worship with their families or rest.
+They can then take time to worship with their families or even simply rest.
 (Note: You can also benefit from having an assistant or substitute worship leader so you can have a Sunday off sometimes as well!)

 Challenges with team members